 No—you do not need to learn Latin to get into native plant gardening.
 Having a Latin plant name is helpful when you’re looking for a very specific plant—and you can find a Latin name via a quick Google search or in our Plant Library.
 Most of the time, the plant’s common name is all you need.

+- The common name is a plant’s nickname.
 Common names are given generations before, and most of the time is inspired by how the plant looks or behaves (Bee Balm is a good example).

-And just like a person or an actor in the Screen Actors Guild, there is only one Latin name per plant.
+- The Latin name is a plant’s unchangeable first and last name.
+Just like a person or an actor in the Screen Actors Guild, there is only one Latin name per plant.

 Let’s dig into both these types of names and lend some confidence as to when (and why) you might need to find a plant’s Latin name.